osmandapp/web/main/docs/user/map/tracks/index.md

 ## Overview

 OsmAnd has many powerful features to display various routes on the map.
-Routes could be built as part of Navigation, created via Plan Route, imported as GPX tracks, recorded via Trip Recording plugin or browsed and selected from OpenStreetMap data.
+Routes could be built as part of Navigation, created via Plan Route, imported as GPX tracks, recorded via Trip Recording plugin, or browsed and selected from OpenStreetMap data.

 ## Types of Tracks

-OsmAnd can display several different type of routes
+OsmAnd can display several different types of routes

 [Tracks (GPX)](#display-tracks-on-the-map) - recorded or planned trip saved in [GPX-format](https://en.wikipedia.org/wiki/GPS_Exchange_Format).
-This kind of route could be imported from the external source, created in the application or recorded by user.
+This kind of route could be imported from the external source, created in the application, or recorded by the user.
 GPX could contain one of 3 different types of data or all of them:

-- Track as a line (**Geometry**)- file has ```<trkpt>``` points array, each point has location and optionally time, speed, altitude and other attributes.
+- Track as a line (**Geometry**) - file has ```<trkpt>``` points array, each point has location and optionally time, speed, altitude, and other attributes.
 These tracks are displayed on the map as solid lines.
-- Track as a route (**Route**)-  file has ```<rtept>``` points array, each point described as an intermediate point of the route.
-It depends on how points within a route should be connected either as small route segments or via straight line.
+- Track as a route (**Route**) - file has ```<rtept>``` points array, each point described as an intermediate point of the route.
+It depends on how points within a route should be connected either as small route segments or via a straight line.
 These tracks are displayed on the map as dashed lines.
-- Waypoints (**Points**)- file has ```<wpt>``` points with attributes.
+- Waypoints (**Points**) - file has ```<wpt>``` points with attributes.
 Waypoints are displayed as circular points on the map.
 You could click on them to get additional information.

 OsmAnd could create tracks with 1-3 combinations.
-[Plan Route](../../plan-route/create-route.md) creates track with **Geometry** and **Route**, if you save as **Simplified Track** only **Geometry** will be kept.
-[Recording track](../../plugins/trip-recording.md#new-track-recording) creates only **Geometry** but it's also possible to add **Points** via Context menu to it.
+[Plan Route](../../plan-route/create-route.md) creates a track with **Geometry** and **Route**, if you save as **Simplified Track** only **Geometry** will be kept.
+[Recording track](../../plugins/trip-recording.md#new-track-recording) creates only **Geometry** but it's also possible to add **Points** via the Context menu to it.

 ## Display Tracks on the Map